An Awesome Dresser to Build with Chunky Curved Legs

-This dresser is so cool, I am adding it to my “to-build” list, and it might just make its way to the top!
-The DIY plans to build a Raphael Dresser feature chunky curved front legs (template included) with curved front trim on the top (also with a template).
+Wow, this dresser is absolutely amazing!
+I’m definitely adding it to my “to-build” list, and it might just make its way to the top!
+The DIY plans for the Raphael Dresser are fantastic, with chunky curved front legs (template included) and a beautifully curved front trim on the top (also with a template).
 And can we talk about the storage?
 Three large drawers that can hold an incredible amount of stuff!

 - 1-1/4″ pocket hole screws

 - Edge banding, optional